JoshFagan/Mass_To_Charge_Predictor/README.md

 - Charge of experiment
 - Observed mass of experiment

+Lists of molecules and their corresponding quantities can be passed to the program via command line arguments, csv files, or input line responces.

+Run python mass_to_charge_predictor -h to find instructions on how to pass lists as csv and command line arguments.
+If both methods are selected, an error will be thrown.
+If the lists are to be passed as a csv, the file should be structured as the first column being the molecule, and the second column being the maximum quantity.

+The absence of any input at the command line will result in the program prompting the user for input responces to collect the required inputs.

 ## Returns
 - List of structures (composed of molecules specified by user) that have a total mass equal to the specified mass of experiment.